LostPengK/LearnSwift/README.md

 # LearnSwift
-swift is a great language.
+Swift is a great language.
 I love it.